The Art of Starting (Over) From Nothing (5 Actionable Tactics)

 Everyone starts from nothing in a sense, so my experience isn’t necessarily unique – but early on in my career I was forced to do a “U turn” and reinvent myself.

 I didn’t have an opportunity to do an internship in the career I wanted to pursue because I spent the summers working an actual job so I could make money that would carry me through the school year.
-As a result, after college I sort of just slid into the career (which was design) and started working.
+As a result, after college I sort of just slid into my career (which was design) and started working.

 Unfortunately, it was only a couple of weeks into the job that I knew for a fact that I could not see myself doing this for the rest of my life.
 An internship would have helped me to see that earlier on, but again – I didn’t really have that luxury.